-style="text-align: justify;">Freediving and Spearfishing have been known to humanity for millennia already, however, during the recent years, both started gaining popularity as extreme sports.
-Although breath-hold diving is by far not as gear-intensive as scuba, the proper equipment will help you improve your skills and master the sport faster.
-Another thing necessary to remember is that high-quality gear is essential to your safety when it comes to spearfishing.
+Spearfishing has been known to humanity for millennia already, however, during the recent years it started gaining popularity as an extreme sport.
+One thing necessary to remember though, is that high quality spearfishing gear is essential to your safety.
 Consider the conditions and the game you are aiming at to select the right equipment.
-Dip ‘N Dive offers an array of different Spearguns, Shafts, and Spear Points, as well as Spearfishing and Freediving Wetsuits, Masks, Snorkels and Accessories for a thrilling and safe experience.
+What’s more, the proper gear will help you improve your skills and master spearfishing faster.
+Dip ‘N Dive offers an array of different Spearguns, Shafts and Spear Points, Spearfishing Wetsuits and accessories for a thrilling and safe experience.

 If you really become passionate about spearfishing, it is likely that you’ll want to get more gear that is specialized for certain fish and conditions.
 However, you will only need a few items to get started with spearfishing.

 First and foremost, you need to choose a speargun.
 If you are new to the sport, it is recommended that you get a smaller and simpler gun, for example a two-band, 90-centimeter (measured from the tip of the muzzle to the handle) wooden one.
 As you gain more experience, and start hunting bigger fish, you can upgrade to a more powerful speargun.
 You can also try using Hawaiian slings, or pole spears.
 These affordable instruments are ideal for hunting in shallow waters, where most beginners normally start.

 A durable, well-fitting wetsuit is also a must for every spearfisherman.
 It will keep you warm and protect your skin from abrasive reef, jellyfish, spiny fish and sunburn.
 It is advisable to buy a wetsuit designed specifically for spearfishing, as many of them have a built-in pad that makes loading your speargun against your chest much more comfortable.